nutdotnet/WinNUT-Client/.github/ISSUE_TEMPLATE/2-bug-report.md

 ---
-name: Bug report [please see below]
+name: Bug report [advanced]
-about: Create a report to help us improve
+about: Please consider using the Discussions if you're experiencing a problem.
 title: ''
 labels: bug
 assignees: gbakeman